prisma-labs/graphql-framework-experiment/docs/tutorial/chapter-3-adding-mutations-to-your-api.md

 To keep our learning gradual we'll use in-memory data for now but rest assured we'll be using a proper databases later in this tutorial.

-## a.
-Creating our in-memory database
+## Creating our in-memory database

 First, let's create an `api/db.ts` \*\*\*\*file and stub some content as follows: